Volume Weighted Average Price (VWAP)

-Volume Weighted Average Price (VWAP) is an indicator, or an intra-day calculation that is used to determine where a stock is trading relative to it’s volume weighted average for the day.
+Volume Weighted Average Price (VWAP) is an indicator, or an intra-day calculation that is used to determine where a stock is trading relative to it’s volume weighted average for the market day.
 For the matheletes out there, the equation is below.
-It also helps to determine market direction and confirm trade signals.
+It also helps to determine market direction and confirm trade signals on an individual stock.
 Before you apply the indicator to your charts, understand how it works, the drawbacks of the indicator, and how to read the signals it gives you.

 As many as the last four daily VWAPs can be plotted by the indicator on the current session of the analyzed security.
 At times, the older VWAPs can serve as support and resistance lines as the current session’s price action develops, and can potentially offer valuable information for traders.
-The (default) intraday VWAP is reset at the beginning of each new trading session.
-Most trading applications only show the current day’s VWAP.
-This is mainly because historical VWAPs require enormous amounts of data, since all the tick and volume data for the different sessions would need to be referenced.
+The (default) intraday VWAP is reset at the beginning of each new market trading session.
+Most trading applications only show the current day’s VWAP for an individual stock.
+This is mainly because historical VWAPs require enormous amounts of market data, since all the tick and volume data for the different sessions would need to be referenced.

 In a steady uptrend or downtrend, price will still continue to touch the indicator line at several points along the way.
 Price may drift away, only to be pulled back toward it again.
 Only in strong up or down moves will you see price extend further from the indicator.
 This is yet another way of using the indicator, to determine the strength of moves based on their distance from the indicator.